Saying YES to your Wedding Dress

 When you find the perfect silhouette for your body type, you'll be happy to see how it fits!
 The right silhouette can help fake curves or slim down problem areas.
 Of course, if you have a good salesperson assisting you, they can help find the proper silhouette for you.
 I was lucky with mine; she picked out the dress I ended up choosing!

 Bring a Trusted Advisor!

-It is tempting to show up to your dress appointment with your "bride squad" and "besties".
+It is tempting to show up to your dress appointment with your "bride squad", "besties", or the mothers and grandmothers of the families.
 Before you drag your gang to the store, consider who will help you with the process and who may make it difficult.
-Your best friend may have very different taste than you or maybe a relative your are thinking of inviting is very traditional and won't understand a more modern dress.
+Your best friend may have very different tastes than you or maybe a relative you are thinking of inviting is very traditional and won't understand a more modern dress.
 I recommend limiting your entourage to about three people who will keep the experience stress-free, won't be judgemental, and have your style and best look in interest.

 The bottom line is that you should feel comfortable and beautiful in your wedding dress!
 You will be wearing this dress for the majority of the day, so ensure that you pick a dress that you are ready to walk, stand, dance, sit, and eat in.

 My dress originally didn't have sleeves.
 It was something I requested to be added.
 Besides the wedding happening in March and there was a chance it would be cold, I was also nervous if I had an eczema flare-up before the wedding.
 I knew I would be uncomfortable if my arms were filled with rashes, so adding sleeves helped me stressless for that just-in-case scenario.

 Additionally, I suggest making sure your shoes are also comfortable.
 I am not a high heels person, and I am terrible at walking in them, so I opted to wear a pair of Keds from their wedding line.
 You don't have to opt for sneakers as I did, but at least make sure you have a backup shoe for when your feet begin to grow tired of the heels.